ComplicatedPhenomenon/Fortran_Takeoff/exercise/README.md

 ### Fortran_practise

 This repository will conclude the basic contents Fortran.
-Just a tutorial for a beginner, the effort you have taken is far from being a master. :s mir k:
+Just a tutorial for a beginner, the effort you have taken is far from being a master. :smirk:

-> To get good at anything you have to practice every day, and eventually it'll be easier and fun. (:neutral_face:)
+> To get good at anything you have to practice every day, and eventually it'll be easier and fun. :neutral_face:

 Even if I heard about it long ago, I haven't done it.